-So many of us have such negative stories we tell about our selves and our lives.
-We’ve told them for so long, they become ingrained and weigh us down.
-It’s like a negative soundtrack constantly running in the background that makes us feel unhappy, stuck, worn out, frustrated.
-We can re-write our own soundtrack.
+So many of you have such negative stories you tell about yourselves about your life.
+You’ve told them for so long, they become ingrained and weigh you down.
+They feel true.
+It’s like a negative soundtrack constantly running in the background that makes you feel unhappy, stuck, worn out, or frustrated.

-Work: My work is drudgery.
+Work: I have a job.
+It is drudgery.
 We are always putting out fires and I’m exhausted by the end of the day.
 I don’t know if I even accomplish anything!

-Self: I can’t seem to loose weight no matter what I do.
+Self: I’m 45.
+I can’t seem to loose weight no matter what I do.
 The older I get, the harder it is.
 I’m very busy and just have too much going on.
-I never have any me time.
+I never have any me-time.

 Work: I have a job that provides challenges each day.
 I’m constantly learning and never board.
 I’m great at my job!

 Self: I’m exactly the weight I’m supposed to be right now.
 How I know is because that is what I weigh.
 I have the time I need to get the most important things done.
 I honor my body and my self.